 No muss, no fuss – this program gives you simple advice and an indication of which documents to complete.

 Choosing the right service level with TaxAct is easy.
 If you need to complete a form not available with the current package, the system prompts you to upgrade.

 TaxAct Gives You Piece of Mind

 It’s not so much that the forms are difficult to complete.
 What is difficult is ensuring that you have all the right addenda and supporting documents.

-They’ll ask you questions that you might never have thought of to ensure that you get the right information.
+They’ll ask you questions you might never have thought of to ensure you get the right information.